 Craftsman And Raised Ranch Covered Front Porches

 Craftsman-style bungalows are super popular in many areas of the country.
 One of their most attractive features is their rocking chair front porches.
-Usually deep enough for chairs and often skirted by a railing, these front porches give any home a real neighborhood feel.

 1. Raised Ranch Tall Covered Front Porch

-This raised ranch home utilizes the deck of an upper story balcony to create a covered front porch for the first-floor entrance.
+This raised ranch home utilizes the deck of an upper-story balcony to create a covered front porch for the first-floor entrance.
 Broad stairs step up to a full double front door for a neat and welcoming look.

 2. Bungalow Porch With Wood Ceiling